andrewacashner/hearingfaithms/chapters/chapter-3.md

 *compás* or measure, and on one side of the double-choir ensemble, the three voice parts (possibly three individual singers) of Chorus I entered on the second beat, singing the word *Voces*.
-The boy *tiple* or treble, adolescent alto, and tenor all sang this word high in their registers, and the soft (*mollis*, weak, minor) harmony of the opening G chord hung mysteriously in the vaulted space between the columns of the new cathedral's architectural choir.
+The boy treble, adolescent alto, and tenor all sang this word high in their registers, and the soft (*mollis*) harmony of the opening G minor chord hung mysteriously in the vaulted space between the columns of the new cathedral's architectural choir.
-Moving in the same rhythm, following the natural accents of the poetry, the voices declaimed these words like a solemn choral recitative (music example `ref:music:Padilla-Voces-opening`).
+Moving in the same rhythm, following the natural accents of the poetry, the voices declaimed this text like a solemn choral recitative (music example `ref:music:Padilla-Voces-opening`):

 > Voices of the chapel choir,\
 > keep count with what is sung,\